 Although most people have wisdom teeth, some people are born with fewer than four and in some rare cases, none at all.

 Wisdom teeth can actually create crowding and other occlusal (bite) problems when left unaddressed.
 Even if the wisdom tooth itself is relatively healthy, its relationship with the adjacent teeth will determine if it is possible to keep your wisdom teeth without creating other dental problems.

 How Wisdom Teeth Extractions Work

-Numerous young adults go through wisdom teeth surgery in their late teens and early twenties.
+Numerous young adults go through oral surgery in their late teens and early twenties.
 When you have your wisdom teeth removed in our Edmonton dental office, Dr. Haymour, Postill, or Laschuk will perform your procedure.

 First, we will make sure you are numb and comfortable.
-We take the comfort of our patients very seriously and will only proceed when we know we can remove your wisdom teeth without pain.
+We take the comfort of our patients very seriously and will only proceed when we know we can perform a wisdom teeth removal without pain.